weakphish/dots/README.md

 # Dotfiles, managed with GNU Stow

 # What
-**Code Editor**: Neovim, with JetBrains IDEs for large refactors/debugging.
+**Code Editor**: Visual Studio Code, with JetBrains IDEs some stuff.

 **Shell:** Fish